andrzej-mag/meshx_rpc/docs/README.md

 iex(3)> Example1.Client.cast(:echo, "hello world")
 :ok
 ```

 When using OTP [`:erpc`](https://erlang.org/doc/man/erpc.html) module it is possible to execute arbitrary function call on remote node, for example: `:erpc.call(:other_node, File, :rm, ["/1/etc/*.remove_all"])`.
-As mentioned earlier request execution scope in `MeshxRpc` is limited to single server module, here `Example1.Server` exposes only `ping/1` and `echo/1`.
+As mentioned earlier request execution scope in `MeshxRpc` is limited to single server module, here `Example1.Server` exposes only `ping/1` and `echo/1` functions.
 Requesting remote execution of not implemented (or not allowed) function will result in error:
 ```elixir
 iex(3)> Example1.Client.call(:rm, ["/1/etc/*.remove_all"])
 {:error_remote,